Anku5hk/ML-Projects/Programmer's_guide_to_Python.md

 # Programmer's guide to Python (Work in Progress).
 Hello Learner, welcome to this Programmer's guide to Python handbook, this book was originally designed as notes when I was learning python, but then I thought okay why not make it public for other learners, so I added some missing components and completed it as a book.
+This is by no means a complete python walkthrough, but should cover all important aspects of python.
 I hope this helps you in learning python.
-Cheers..
+Cheers...

 **What is this:** This book is meant for a programmer who's already familiar with other langauges such as c/c++/Java and wants to learn python but fast.
 The goal is to take you through enough python, while saving you tons of time.
 The one who have taken python course from somewhere else can also use this as to solidfy their learning further.
 To grow as a programmer its always better to practice.
 I would suggest typing & running your own programs and creating your own notes.

 **What's not this:** Not a traditional programming course/book, this book only emphasis on whats important.
-Maybe somewhat not beginner friendly, some concepts I consider are better explained on the internet already so have been left off, I don't know what I don't know right?.
+Maybe somewhat not beginner friendly, some concepts I consider are better explained on the internet already so have been left off and I don't know what I don't know right?.
 But I have tried to keep explainations as simple/short as possible most of the times.</br>

 **Index**
 1. [Basics](https://github.com/Anku5hk/ML-Projects/blob/master/Programmer's_guide_to_Python.md#1-basics)